First Use - Charging and Filling

 - 4-5 litres of distilled or demineralised water

-- 1 tablespoon of sodium hydroxide (also known as caustic soda)
+- Sodium hydroxide (also known as caustic soda or Lye)

 - Stirring spoon

 - Measuring jug (preferably 2.5 litre)

 You will need;

 - Demineralised Water in this machine at all times

 - Sodium Hydroxide